Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese

 This freezes well, or will keep in the fridge in a covered container for several days.
 (I divided it up into single-serving portions and frozen some and put some in the fridge to eat.)

-All ingredients in this low-glycemic casserole are approved for any phase of the South Beach Diet.
-However dried beans are a limited ingredient, so I'd have a small serving (with some vegetables on the side) if you're eating this for phase one.
+This recipe is probably too high in carbs for a traditional low-carb diet plan, but all ingredients in this low-glycemic casserole are approved for any phase of the South Beach Diet.
+However dried beans are a limited ingredient, so I’d have a small serving (with some vegetables on the side) if you’re eating this for phase one.